sulusolutions/weatherman-demo/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+**Important**: You will need a WebLN compatible wallet to operate this demo and pay for usage.
+We recommend using [Alby](https://getalby.com/).

 ### 🐝 Consuming L402 Endpoints with Alby

 To consume L402 endpoints using Alby, you can use the `fetchWithL402` function from the `@getalby/lightning-tools` package.
 This function allows you to make requests to L402 endpoints and handle the payment process seamlessly.